Nasty woman: In the media

 The media has supplied support to the nasty women project with the types of articles written about the subject.
 BuzzFeed has written several articles about the Nasty Women Project, giving the topic more air in the social media sense.
 Various media outlets such as NPR, The Huffington Post, The Guardian, and many more, all covered aspects of Nasty Women.
 Saturday Night Live also performed a skit featuring Nasty Woman and Bad Hombres.
 The reclaiming of the title "nasty woman" has been viewed in a mostly favorable way by the political left, with Senator Elizabeth Warren using the "nasty woman" quote as a call for women to vote against Trump on election day.
-However, some right wing sources and groups take issue with the Women's March and "nasty women", viewing the movement as crude, aggressive, and/or misinformed.

 Nina Mariah Donovan, a teenage poetry slam artist, created a poem in response entitled "Nasty Woman" that actress Ashley Judd performed at the 2017 Women's March following Donald Trump's inauguration as President of the United States.

 The 2018 science-fiction film Jurassic World: Fallen Kingdom contained an allusion to the quote, the villainous character Ken Wheatley (Ted Levine) describing Dr. Zia Rodriguez (Daniella Pineda) as a "nasty woman".

 Rodes Rollins, a singer-songwriter, released "Nasty Woman" in April 2018, "a song centered on the themes of female empowerment and pride".

 In the ABC series Scandal, main character Olivia Pope tells future president Melody Grant that anytime a woman is in defiance of a man she will be perceived as a "nasty woman", referencing Donald Trump's comments.